Some semi-decoupled algorithms with optimal convergence for a four-field linear thermo-poroelastic model: Abstract

 \section{Abstract}

 We propose three semi-decoupled algorithms for efficiently solving a four-field thermo-poroelastic model.
 The first two algorithms adopt a sequential strategy: at the initial time step, all variables are computed simultaneously using a monolithic solver; thereafter, the system is split into a mixed linear elasticity subproblem and a coupled pressure–temperature reaction-diffusion subproblem.
 The two variants differ in the order in which these subproblems are solved.
 To further improve computational efficiency, we introduce a parallel semi-decoupled algorithm.
 In this approach, the four-field system is solved monolithically only at the first time step, and the two subproblems are then solved in parallel at subsequent time levels.
-All three algorithms are free from stabilization techniques and do not require iterative procedures at each time step.
+None of the three algorithms requires iterative procedures at each time step, and are free from stabilization.
 Rigorous analysis confirms their unconditional stability, optimal convergence rates, and robustness under a wide range of physical parameter settings.
 These theoretical results are further validated by numerical experiments.

 \textbf{Keywords} thermo-poroelasticity, decoupled algorithms, parallel, finite element methods.